Career Training

 Having been impacted by the justice system won't affect your ability to participate in the classroom training or internship.

-Please note: A felony conviction or conviction involving fraud, theft, or dishonesty within the last 7 years may significantly impact your ability to be employed as an Energy Auditor.
-Please contact CEE staff at careertraining@mncee.org with any questions or concerns related to this.
+Please note: A felony conviction or conviction involving fraud, theft, or dishonesty within the last seven (7) years may significantly impact your ability to be employed as an energy auditor.
+Please contact CEE staff at CareerTraining@mncee.org with any questions or concerns related to this.

-There are also resources available to help support you through the expungement process:
+There are resources available to help support you through the expungement process:

 • Help Seal My Record (HSMR) Program | Offered by the Hennepin County Attorney’s Office, this program assists individuals whose offenses were prosecuted by their office.
 If eligible, the office manages the expungement process on your behalf.
 Note that offenses prosecuted by city attorneys or in other counties are not eligible.